-Tickets for Warlord Games Day 2015 on 29th August here in Nottingham are now on sale.
-There are just 300 available so get in quick to make sure you don’t miss out as they’re already selling fast…
+Tickets for Warlord Games Day 2018 on 22nd September here in Nottingham are now on sale.
+There are a limited number of tickets so get in quick to make sure you don’t miss out!

-Printed tickets will be sent out nearer the time and everyone who buys one will receive, for free, an exclusive model when they arrive at the event – Winston Churchill taking the fight to the enemy with Tommy Gun and trademark cigar!
+Printed tickets will be sent out nearer the time and everyone who buys one will receive, for free, an exclusive model when they arrive at the event.

 As this is a UK event, tickets are only on sale in the UK store – if you usually shop in the US store, just get in touch with our customer service team at firstname.lastname@example.org